Computer Support and Services

 AAP students will receive an email invitation from aap-it to self enroll in a canvas course titled "AAP Software Access."
 Once enrolled, they will have access to stream most of the software typically found in the college labs through their web browser.

 You can self enroll in this course here.

-AAP has five custom-built render/software streaming towers.
+AAP has several custom-built render/software streaming towers.
 Each of these remote instances is equipped with 56 cores, 128GB of RAM, 64bit Windows, Rhino 6, and Vray 5.
 Please follow these instructions to connect (login with Cornell netid to see the pdf).

 Multimedia production and presentation equipment are available for coursework support and exhibition-related purposes of AAP students currently enrolled in classes (this includes summer classes).
 Equipment inventory includes cameras, camcorders, tripods, light kits, black and white backdrops, data projectors, laptops, digital audio recorders, speakers, microphones, and more.